fani1016/DES-Encryption-Decryption/README.md

 # DES-Encryption-Decryption
-Data Encryption Standard (DES) Encryption &amp; Decryption Algorithm
+Data Encryption Standard (DES) Encryption &amp; Decryption Algorithm for variable length (could be more than 8 bytes [64-bits]) input string.